Axioms of trading. Rules of risk management

 We’ll calculate the trading result for the period (TR) by the formula given above:

 The trader is wrong in 60% of cases, and his capital grows by 120%?
 This is the «Grail» – the magic of risk management.
-The «Grail» in trading is in the fourth and fifth points of the trading plan, in risk-reward ratio per trade and in the optimal position size calculation.
+The «Grail» in trading is in the fourth and fifth points of the trading plan, in risk-reward ratio per trade and in the optimal position sizing.

 If the profit-loss ratio is higher or equal to 2, then the trader gets the opportunity to be wrong more often than to be right.